NDinhChien/MiracleForYou/README.md

 Specifically, his repository named [Node.js Backend Architecture Typescript Project](https://github.com/janishar/nodejs-backend-architecture-typescript ) - a popular public repository that offers a nice architecture for building independent, scalable and maintainable **RESTful API** with ExpressJs
 I have learn a lot from his project.
 It took me quite a long time to go from reading, try to understand, and finally to use his codebase as references to write my first professional looking API.
 Although it has been overwhelming because i had lots of things to learn and get familar with.
 But generally, i am satisfied with my learning progress, considering this is my first time challenging myself with a real-life application and it will definitely help me a lot on my carrer path as an backend developer.
 I also made some **improvements** from his codebase hopefully.
-So i think people can learn something new from this repository as well 🤗!
+So i think people can learn something new from this repository as well 🤗!!

 ##  About this project <a name = "about"></a>

-I tried to build some standard usecases of an backend application with nice buniness rules applied.
+I tried to build some standard use cases of an backend application with nice buniness rules applied.

 ##  What i have learned? <a name = "learn"></a>